-Survival Water Storage
+Survival Water Storage | Chlorine Levels

 Emergency water storage should be a survival preparedness priority BEFORE you think about storing food.

 We can survive much longer without food than water.
-3 weeks is an often referred number when asked this question, or as long as 6 to 8 weeks with attributing favorable factors such as remaining hydrated with water, climate, etc.
+3 weeks is an often referred number when asked this question.
+Or as long as 6 to 8 weeks with attributing favorable factors such as remaining hydrated with water, climate, etc.

-Survival Storage of Safe Drinking Water
+Survival Storage of Drinking Water

 This may or may not be an adequate storage reserve depending on your proximity to a non-municipal fresh water source.
-If you live near a pond, spring, river or lake, you could haul water in a 5-gallon bucket on a wagon, and then filter and/or boil it for drinking or add to your reserves.
+If you live near a pond, spring, river or lake, you could haul water in a 5-gallon bucket on a wagon.
+Then filter or boil it for drinking.
+Or add to your reserves.

-An important consideration is the fact that water is heavy, and weighs about 8 pounds per gallon.
+An important consideration is the fact that water is heavy, It weighs about 8 pounds per gallon.
 You’re going to have trouble handling and moving containers that are exceeding 5-gallons (40 pounds).

 How to store water for an emergency